-Pre-K and Kindergarten children eat what looks good to them and what they know.
-We hope that by educating them to the various food groups that we will give them the tools to make healthy food choices.
+PreK and kindergarten students eat foods they know and foods that look good to them.
+We hope that by educating them to the various food groups, we will give them the tools to make healthy food choices.

 - Learn about the food pyramid